Anawalt Logo

 Container Planting Your Ferns

-Clump-forming ferns work best for container gardening, as they don’t try to run out of the pot but will form nice bushy plants.
-Cotton burr compost will provide extra peat moss and ensure adequate drainage.
+Clump-forming ferns work best for container gardening, as they don’t try to run out of the pot, but will form nice bushy plants.
+Cotton burr compost provides extra peat moss and ensures adequate drainage.
 Containers must have a drain hole to allow excess moisture to escape.

 Remember that containerized ferns will dry out more quickly than those planted in the ground.
 Check them frequently, especially during hot, dry summers.